openshift/openshift-ansible/docs/proposals/role_decomposition.md

 1) Fail fast when facts it requires are not available or are invalid
 1) "Make it so" based on provided variables and anything that may be required as part of doing such (this should include data migrations)
+1) Have a minimal set of dependencies in meta/main.yml, just enough to do its job

 ### Example using decomposition of openshift_logging